Saqib-ghouri11/JWT-Spring-Boot-Security/README.md

 > if token is valid configure Spring Security to manually set authentication

 >After setting the Authentication in the context, we specify that the current user is authenticated.
 So it passes the Spring Security Configurations successfully.

+Updateions:

+>Just make an Entity and in user Custom User details Service use User from user repository.